Woods withdraws from US PGA Championship

 Last updated on .From the section Golf

-Tiger Woods has withdrawn from the US PGA Championship following a third round in which he struggled at Southern Hills in Oklahoma.
+Tiger Woods has withdrawn from the US PGA Championship after struggling in the third round of the major at Southern Hills in Tulsa, Oklahoma.

+The 15-time major winner had his third worst round in a major, a nine-over 79, that left him joint last on 12 over.

+He also made five consecutive bogeys for the first time in a major since turning professional in 1996.

 More to follow.